HarmoWatch/ngx-redux-core/README.md

 ## The modern redux integration for Angular 2+

-This package contains a number of features that make working with Redux easy.
+This package contains a number of features that makes working with Redux easy.
 For example, you can decorate a method with [@ReduxAction](./docs/decorators/redux-action.md).
-This method then sends a redux action every time it is called.
+This method then sends a redux action every time it's been called.
 In addition to [@ReduxAction](./docs/decorators/redux-action.md) there are some more decorators available like [@ReduxActionContext](docs/decorators/redux-action-context.md), [@ReduxReducer](./docs/decorators/redux-reducer.md), [@ReduxSelect](./docs/decorators/redux-select.md) and [@ReduxState](./docs/decorators/redux-state.md).
 But that's not all!
 By using this package, you can also access